RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart2.md

 `oc start-build catalog-springboot --from-file=target/catalog-1.0.0-SNAPSHOT.jar --follow`

-Once the build is done, we'll deploy it as an OpenShift application and override the Postgres URL to specify our production Postgres credentials:
+Once the build is done, we'll deploy it as an OpenShift application:

 `oc new-app catalog-springboot`